ngnrsaa/qflex/docs/input_formats.md

 - 'x_1_2': X^1/2 gate
 - 'y_1_2': Y^1/2 gate

-{opcode_with_args} the name of an operator that takes arguments, followed by a comma-separated list of arguments in parentheses.
+{opcode_with_args} the name of an operator that takes arguments, followed by a comma-separated list (no spaces) of arguments in parentheses.
 These are defined as follows (currently unsupported):

 - 'rz(theta)': Z-rotation by theta radians